Mucky Kid at Theatre503

 Sonia Cassidy lights up Theatre503’s intimate space with a strong central performance as Maggie: her wide-eyed, jut-jawed ticks are the signature of a perpetual juvenile trapped in an ageing body that missed out on childhood.
 She’s ably backed up by a universally strong cast led by Rob Witcomb as the hapless duffle-coated Derek, but this is a one-woman dominated world with Maggie as queen of the plot, the truth and indeed the entire play.

-Mucky Kid is on at Theatre503 at the Latchmere until 7th December 2013, for further information or to book visit here.
+Mucky Kid is at Theatre503 at the Latchmere until 7th December 2013.
+For further information or to book visit the theatre’s website here.

 Watch an interview with Sonya Cassidy here: